What is Veganuary?

 Presstoff

-Fabrikoid is an artificial leather that was in development during early 1900s, but DuPont files its first patent on October 23rd,1915 for a “Method of Forming Artificial Leather and the Product thereof”.
-It was noted as an invention on the basis that it “related to a process of producing coated fabrics whereby an artificial leather of great efficiency and high-quality s produced.
-At that time, other imitation leather is not durable and relatively permeable to moisture and not very weather resistant.
-The unique selling point of Fabrikoid is that, the fabric (typically cotton based) is embedded in a pyroxylin jelly coating.
-The coating consists of nitro cellulose, benzol, ethyl acetate, castor oil and pigments.
-For these reasons, Fabrikoid was a commercial success, by the 1920s, it was a staple material for furniture upholstery, luggage, convertible car top covers and many other applications.
+Fabrikoid is an artificial leather that was in development during the early 1900s.
+DuPont filed its first patent on October 23, 1915, for a “Method of Forming Artificial Leather and the Product Thereof.”
+The patent described a process for producing coated fabrics, whereby an artificial leather of high efficiency and quality was created.
+At the time, other imitation leathers were not very durable and were relatively permeable to moisture, lacking weather resistance.
+The unique selling point of Fabrikoid was that the fabric (typically cotton-based) was coated with a pyroxylin jelly.
+The coating consisted of nitrocellulose, benzol, ethyl acetate, castor oil, and pigments.
+Fabrikoid’s superior durability and versatility led to its commercial success, and by the 1920s, it was widely used in furniture upholstery, luggage, convertible car top covers, and many other applications.

 Naugahyde®

-In 1914, the U.S Rubber Plant based in Naugatuck, Connecticut, invented the first-ever rubber based faux leather called Naugahyde.
-It was essentially a fabric coated with rubber and leather fibre, although it would not be classed as vegan by today’s standard, it was certainly a less cruelty-intense option for its time.
+In 1914, the U.S. Rubber Plant, based in Naugatuck, Connecticut, invented the first-ever rubber-based faux leather called Naugahyde.
+It was created by coating fabric with rubber and leather fibers.
+While not considered “vegan” by today’s standards, it was certainly a less cruelty-intensive alternative for its time, compared to animal leather.
+Naugahyde became popular in the 20th century and was widely used for upholstery, automobile seats, and other applications.

 Modern Vegan-Leather